BanSuth/book-exercise-docs/labmodule01/README-CDA.md

 NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.

 What does your implementation do?
+Our implementation tests through unit and integration testing if our environment and system is setup properly for future use.
+This is confirmed through our screenshots showed below.
 How does your implementation work?
+Our implementation works through the use of eclipse.
+We created and tested the different components after confirming that the paths and settings were properly set.
+We have included screenshots below.

 ### Code Repository and Branch